 The Japanese film, Departures, offers ideas relevant to my questions.
 It tackles the theme by exploring how encoffineers deal with the deceased.
 A holistic approach is demonstrated as being concerned with preparing the body with utmost care, while exhibiting a presence that serves as a conduit of closure for the affected.

 It is a noble task, to say the least.
 Regrettably, the general impression of work that involves the handling of corpses is one of disdain.
 People may already think twice about catching a movie centred on this theme, let alone consider a career in the field.

 As a man seeking a new start with his wife, Daigo wasn’t much different.
-The only reason that he ended up in an interview at the local funeral home was because the job advertisement stated “departures” (which he interpreted as pertaining to a travel agent), when it should have been “the departed”.
+The only reason that he ended up in an interview at the local funeral home was because the job advertisement stated “departures” (which he interpreted as pertaining to a travel agent), when it clearly should have been “the departed”.
 The error was no doubt a strategic misprint employed by the boss, Mr. Sasaki, for the purpose of luring a few naïve applicants to an otherwise quiet office.
 On this note, I wonder if any moviegoers were also hoodwinked into seeing the film.

 Daigo, somewhat desperate in unemployment, decided to commit to a trial run as Mr. Sasaki placed a sizable stack of cash into his hands to reveal the lucrative nature of the business.
 Little did he know that he was going to receive a lot more from this occupation than getting well paid.